masterLazy/LazyWeb/README.md

 ## Situation

-The development of LazyWeb is nearly half-done.
+The development of LazyWeb is nearly done.
 It's still under development.